Find Grad Schools

 33 Yearly Graduations

 Auburn University is the 3rd most popular school in the nation for students seeking a master's degree in architectural engineering.
 Roughly 30,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,080 per year, while in-state graduate students, on average, pay $10,080 per year.
-The architectural engineering program at Auburn University awarded 33 master's degrees during the 2020-2021 school year.
-About 24% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,392 per year, while in-state graduate students, on average, pay $10,386 per year.
+During the most recent year for which we have data, 33 people received their master's degree in architectural engineering from Auburn.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 23% were women.

 #4